hzkyah/satellite_data_pipeline/README.md

 ## MVP

-A system which detects the latest (upto 2 weeks late) distibution of roof-top solar panels and their corresponding sun light exposure for a sub-city section of San Fransico.
+A web app presentation of timeseries cloud data for roof-top solar panels (their potential geolocations) on a section of San Fransico.

 ## Stretch Goals

-General purpose realtime object detection and query system from a live view of satellite video stream.
+General purpose realtime satellite data extraction and presentation/query system from a live stream of satellite data.